sfigg/commercialization-public/test/hlk/testref/private-cloud-simulator.md

 * PrivateCloudSimulator - Device.Network.LAN.10GbOrGreater
 This test contains a set of actions, that specifically target the network adapter device along with VM and compute cluster actions.
 * PrivateCloudSimulator - Device.Network.LAN.AzureStack
-This test contains an extended set of actions, that verify network adapter support for the new 'Software Defined Networking' feature in Windows Server 2016, along with VM and compute cluster actions.
+This test contains an extended set of actions, that verify network adapter support for the new 'Software Defined Networking' feature in Windows Server, along with VM and compute cluster actions.
 * PrivateCloudSimulator - System.Solutions.StorageSpacesDirect (MIN)/(MAX)
 This test contains an extended set of actions, that target the entire solution built on an hyper-converged storage spaces direct cluster.
 The (MIN) test should be run on a cluster with the minimum number of supported nodes for the solution.
 The (MAX) test should be run on a cluster with the maximum number of supported nodes for the solution.
 * PrivateCloudSimulator - System.Solutions.AzureStack (MIN)/(MAX)